imsahiljain/tethics/README.md

 # Tethics Excellence Academy

-This is a website for Tethics Excellence Academy and made for the Tethics 2.0 Web Designing Competition.
+This is a responsive front-end website for Tethics Excellence Academy and made for the Tethics 2.0 Web Designing Competition.